jeffmerkey/netware-screensaver-linux/README.md

 will contain the soure code archive file referred to in the \*.spec file used to build the RPM package.

-To build the Screensaver using debbuild cd into the /root/debbuild/SPECS/ directory and enter the following command:
+To build the Screensaver using debbuild, change directories (cd) into the /root/debbuild/SPECS/ directory and enter the following command:
 ```sh
 debbuild -vv -ba netware-screensaver.spec <enter>
 ```